nathanShepherd/Intelligent-Interface/README.md

 ```
 sudo apt-get install python3.6
 ```
-OpenAI's Universe enviornments are only supported on Linux and Mac distrobutions (does not work on Windows).
-If you only have a Windows OS you have the option to run CustomDQN on the OpenAI's Gym enviornments (see gym_enviornment_tests).
-I recommend using Python3.6 in order to execute the code in this repository.
+OpenAI's Universe environments are only supported on Linux and Mac distributions (does not work on Windows).
+If you only have a Windows OS you have the option to run CustomDQN on the OpenAI's Gym environments (see gym_enviornment_tests).
+I recommend using Python3.6 to execute the code in this repository.

 Once you have python installed, you will need to install the required modules via `pip`:
 ```